Ayurvedic Treatment for Neck Pain

 In spite of all the above problems pertaining to neck pain, a careful lifestyle is necessary to avoid it.
-When you are feeling a pain in the neck, it is necessary to evaluate what is causing it.
+When you are feeling pain in the neck, it is necessary to evaluate what is causing it.

-Carrying a heavy bag on shoulders or on a single shoulder affects the muscles of both shoulder and neck.
+Carrying a heavy bag on the shoulders or on a single shoulder affects the muscles of both shoulder and neck.